TL;DR: The Undisclosed Truth About “Free” Energy Brokers

 | 1p/kWh (transparent - Meet George) | £250 | £750 |

 The business paying 4p/kWh is losing £2,250 more than one using transparent pricing - for the exact same energy from the exact same supplier.
+Calculate what undisclosed commission might be costing your business - the results often surprise people.
+Our analysis of broker commission rates shows how these commissions compound at scale.

 Why Businesses Don’t Know They’re Paying

-Three factors keep this hidden:
+Three factors keep these fees undisclosed:

 No invoice, no awareness.
 Unlike accountants or solicitors who send bills, broker fees are embedded in your energy rate and collected by the supplier over years.
 There’s no discrete payment moment.